strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 module.exports = () => ({
   routes,
-  type: 'content-api' // can also be 'admin-api' depending on the type of route });
+  type: 'content-api', // can also be 'admin-api' depending on the type of route });
 ```